panzerdragoonlegacy/website/README.md

 Copyright
 ---------

- Source code files in this repository are © 2017 Chris Alley and are freely available under the terms of the MIT license.
+ Source *code* files in this repository are © 2018 Chris Alley and are freely available under the terms of the MIT license.

-However image assets and the Panzer Dragoon trademark are the property of SEGA and are provided for demonstration purposes only.
+However, most of the image assets and the Panzer Dragoon and Crimson Dragon trademarks are the property of SEGA and/or Microsoft and are provided for demonstration purposes only.

 [travis-badge]: http://img.shields.io/travis/chrisalley/panzer-dragoon-legacy/master.svg
 [travis]: http://travis-ci.org/chrisalley/panzer-dragoon-legacy